 Some of these programs offer pretty good deals

-a lower rate on your own, GlobalFit promises to reimburse you the difference,
+you find a lower rate on your own, GlobalFit promises to reimburse you

-plus five percent.)
-When we compared its rates with what our shoppers were
+the difference, plus five percent.)
+When we compared its rates with what

 But it is harder to calculate the savings you might get through programs